-The Buddha’s Hand is beautiful, creepy, fascinating, and hauntingly fragrant.
+The Buddha’s Hand citrus fruit is beautiful, creepy, fascinating, and hauntingly fragrant.
 But once we’re finished looking at it and smelling it, we never quite know what to do with it.
-Whereas other novelty fruits get admired and then eaten, you won’t find many cookbooks that are overflowing with Buddha’s Hand recipes.
+Whereas other novelty fruits often take on the starring role, you won’t find many cookbooks that overflow with Buddha’s Hand recipes.

 A variety of citron, it is basically a giant gnarled yellow fruit that is covered with finger-like protrusions.
 If you cut it open, you won’t find much; just a mass of white pith.
-But the fragrance is so intense – like a lemon on steroids – that you just want to sit around on some sort of tropical lanai inhaling the scent of Buddha’s Hand all day.
+But the fragrance is so intense – like a lemon on steroids – that you just want to sit around on a tropical lanai inhaling its scent all day.

-Earlier this week, we decided to do something with the Buddha’s Hand so that it wouldn’t feel so left out and under-appreciated.
-We grated the pith and decided to make a super-intense version of Lemon Crinkle Cookies.
-These cookies are adapted from The Kitchen Paper, but this lemon crinkle cookie recipe seems to be just about everywhere, so it may sound familiar.
+Earlier this week, we decided to do something with it so that it wouldn’t feel so left out and under-appreciated.
+We grated the pith and made a super-intense version of Lemon Crinkle Cookies.
+We adapted these cookies from The Kitchen Paper, but this lemon crinkle cookie recipe seems to be just about everywhere, so it may sound familiar.

 Buddha’s Hand Lemon Drop Cookies